kubernetes-sigs/node-feature-discovery/docs/reference/worker-configuration-reference.md

 future release.
 Use
 [feature files](../usage//customization-guide.md#feature-files) instead.

-Note: The default NFD container image only supports statically linked binaries.
+> **NOTE:** The default NFD container image only supports statically linked
-Use the [full](../deployment/image-variants.md#full) image variant for a slightly more extensive environment that additionally supports bash and perl runtimes.
+> binaries.
+Use the [full](../deployment/image-variants.md#full) image variant
+> for a slightly more extensive environment that additionally supports bash and
+> perl runtimes.

 Related tracking issues: